Check Your Anti-Freeze

 InControl is a suite of services and applications that connects you to your vehicle and links you seamlessly, and securely, with the outside world.

 InControl Protect lets you check your fuel levels remotely, find your car in a busy car park, check you haven't left a window open - all through a smartphone app.
-Optimised Land Rover Assistance transmits your location and vehicle diagnostic date to your breakdown company in the event of a breakdown, and SOS Emergency Call lets emergency services know your location.
+Optimised Jaguar Assistance transmits your location and vehicle diagnostic date to your breakdown company in the event of a breakdown, and SOS Emergency Call lets emergency services know your location.

 InControl Secure uses tracking technology to alert you to an attempted theft, and signals your vehicle's location to the relevant authorities, for a timely recovery.

-Land Rover’s InControl Connectivity give you unrivalled connectivity within your vehicle, ensuring you, and your passengers, enjoy the journey and have a seamless in-car and out-of-car experience, including InControl Apps and Wi-Fi Hotspot.
+Jaguar’s InControl Connectivity give you unrivalled connectivity within your vehicle, ensuring you, and your passengers, enjoy the journey and have a seamless in-car and out-of-car experience, including InControl Apps and Wi-Fi Hotspot.